 Muscatatuck National Wildlife Refuge

-For a different experience, try the Wood Duck Trail, a level half mile loop through relatively mature upland woods dominated by beech, maple, and oak; the dry footing is a contrast to most of the trails on the refuge.
+The Wood Duck Trail offers a somewhat different experience.
+Itís a mostly flat half mile loop through relatively mature upland woods dominated by beech, maple, and oak.
+Depending on how long itís been since the last rain, you may find the dry footing a welcome contrast to most of the trails on the refuge.

 Nature center, bathrooms, water, bookstore.